 Man preventing data loss using desktop computer

-4 min
+3 min

 What Is Data Loss Prevention?
-Starter Guide To Email DLP
+Starter Guide to Email DLP

-Data loss prevention is the process of identifying, monitoring and protecting sensitive data from threats.
+Data loss prevention is the process of identifying, monitoring, and protecting sensitive data from threats.

-Data loss prevention (DLP) tools are a subset of cybersecurity technologies that help to protect one of your organisation's most sensitive assets: information.
+DLP tools are a subset of cybersecurity technologies that help to protect one of your organisation's most sensitive assets: information.

 This can include anything from customer contact details held in an on-premise server to ID verification documents sent by email.